-Finally, the best House Cleaning approach from San Diego to maintain your Pergo floors clean is to sweep, vacuum, or dust them a few times a week using the dry method.
+Finally, the best House Cleaning approach from San Diego to maintain your Pergo hardwood flooring clean is to sweep, vacuum, or dust them a few times a week using the dry method.
 Regularly doing so will prevent filth from accumulating.

 The Dry Approach

-You can clean your Pergo floors with a standard brush or a dust mop if you prefer the dry method.
+You can clean your Pergo hardwood flooring with a standard brush or a dust mop if you prefer the dry method.
 However, you can clean the surface with a mop pad if you like.

 - A vacuum will work if you use a soft-bristled brush attachment to protect your floor from scratches.

 - Push the vacuum gently across the floors, being careful not to apply too much pressure.

 When it requires a more sophisticated House Cleaning procedure, you may quickly clean your flooring with a combination of vinegar and water.